markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 And there we have it, a working Google reCaptcha with Livewire.

-Hopefully this isn't too confusing, there's a lot of pieces talking to eachother spread across files, but once the logic has been added to the project it becomes a lot easier to follow.
+Hopefully this isn't too confusing, there's a lot of pieces talking to each other spread across files, but once the logic has been added to the project it becomes a lot easier to follow.